yashsriram/dotfiles/firstlove/README.md

 * flite and SoX [for text to speech utility]
 * xf86-input-synaptics [touchpad driver for X]
 * tmux
-* mbsync, msmtp, gnome-keyring, neomutt for mail
+* mbsync, msmtp, gnome-keyring, neomutt, notmuch for mail
+* bluez, bluez-utils, blueman for bluetooth

 # Config
 * In file `/etc/systemd/logind.conf` set HandlePowerKey=ignore [for disabling immediate shutdown on power button press]